to call

 {i} ses

-Birinin adımı seslendiğini duydum. - I heard someone calling my name.
+Ben, birinin arkadan adımı seslendiğini duydum. - I heard someone call my name from behind.

 ziyaret etmek